A structured lens for organizing user observation data across People, Objects, Environment, Messages, and Services.

 You record everything they see or hear, then realize that most of the notes are irrelevant.
 Or they pay attention only to what stands out, and miss the small behaviors that reveal real needs.
 This happens because raw observation is messy and overwhelming.

 A structured lens can turn scattered clues into meaningful patterns.
-This is why the POEMS Framework comes into place.
+That is where the POEMS Framework comes in.

-POEMS Framework was developed by Patrick Whitney and Vijay Kumar at IIT Institute of Design, now it has become a trusted tool in design thinking and qualitative research.
+The POEMS Framework was developed by Patrick Whitney and Vijay Kumar at the IIT Institute of Design.
+Today, it is widely used in design thinking and qualitative research.

 POEMS stands for: